zenhack/layout-dsl/README.md

 generate constant values to embed in executables, or potentially other applications.

+This is still very WIP.
+Below we describe an overview of current thinking.
+The file `grammar.md` has the beginnings of a more formal definition, but it is incomplete.

 ## Overview

 For each data type, we define two things: